dmnaing/dmnaing_sidequest_W6/README.md

 ## References

 All code was written by the author with AI assistance (see GenAI section below).
-No external code libraries beyond p5.js and p5.play (included in the course starter) were used.
 All audio assets were course-supplied.
 All visual assets are original procedurally generated works.

-No external references are required for this submission.
+The assets are also from https://opengameart.org/

 ---